remaro-network/KD-YOLOX-ViT/README.md

 ```

 ## YOLOX-ViT
 Transformers, introduced by Vaswani et al. ([Attention Is All You Need](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf)), initially designed for natural language processing, proved effective in handling sequential data, outperforming the state-of-the-art.
-Dosovitskiy et al. ([An image is worth16x16 words: Transformers for image recognition at scale](https://api.semanticscholar.org/CorpusID:225039882)) introduced the Visual Transformer called ViT, the first computer vision transformer model, achieving state-of-the-art performance on image recognition tasks without convolutional
+Dosovitskiy et al. ([An image is worth16x16 words: Transformers for image recognition at scale](https://api.semanticscholar.org/CorpusID:225039882)) introduced the Visual Transformer called ViT, the first computer vision transformer model, achieving state-of-the-art performance on image recognition tasks without convolutional layers.
-layers.
 Carion et al. ([End-to-End Object Detection with Transformers](https://link.springer.com/chapter/10.1007/978-3-030-58452-8_13)) presented DETR (DEtection TRansformer) for object detection directly predicting sets, without the need of separate region proposal and refinement stages.

 Integrating transformers with CNNs enhances feature extraction in object detection tasks, combining the spatial hierarchy of CNNs with the global context of transformers.
 Yu et al. ([Real-time underwater maritime object detection in side-scan sonar images based on transformer-yolov5](https://www.mdpi.com/2072-4292/13/18/3555)) proposed a YOLOv5-TR for containers and shipwreck detection.
 Aubard et al. ([Real-time automatic wall detection and localization based on side scan sonar images](https://ieeexplore.ieee.org/document/9965813)) demonstrated a 5.5% performance improvement using YOLOX.
-This section enhances the YOLOX model by incorporating a transformer layer between the backbone and neck at the end of the SPPBottleneck layer for improved feature extraction capability.
 The ViT layer is set up with 4 Multi-Head Self-Attention (MHSA) layers.
 The following image shows the ViT layer integration into the YOLOX model.
 The ViT is represented by the red arrow, in contrast the basic YOLOX architecture is represented by the dotted line.

 ![YOLOX-ViT](images/YoloX-ViT-Model.png "YOLOX-ViT")